Imadberkani/scorescanner/README.md

 ```
 ![woe plot](https://github.com/Imadberkani/scorescanner/blob/master/scorescanner/_images/woe.png)

-A positive value of one-vs-rest WoE indicates that the reference category dominates in the respective bin, meaning that the presence of this reference category in an observation increases the likelihood of the reference category.
+A positive value of `one-vs-rest WoE` indicates that the `reference category` dominates in the respective bin, meaning that the presence of this reference category in an observation increases the `likelihood` of the `reference category`.
 ```python

 fig = plot_js(